 Check Hydraulics Regularly

-Hydraulic hoses can develop pinhole leaks.
+Hydraulic hoses can develop pinhole leaks, which are extremely hazardous and can cause serious injury if not immediately repaired.
 Walk around the grapple and check for any hydraulic cylinder or hose leaks.
-Hydraulic leaks are extremely hazardous and can cause serious injury if not immediately repaired.
 Oil that’s injected into a person’s skin requires immediate medical treatment.

 Always relieve the hydraulic pressure before performing any maintenance.
 It doesn’t take much time to do this safely, and it can save you downtime and expenses.